alexclassroom/connect-polylang-elementor/README.txt

 == Upgrade Notice ==

+= 2.0.1 =
+**Warning** breaking changes with v1.
+Language Switcher and Dynamic Tags has been renamed and neeed to re-added again in your templates.

 = 2.0.0 =
 **Warning** breaking changes with v1.
 Language Switcher and Dynamic Tags has been renamed and neeed to re-added again in your templates.